 It is a five-week series in which the story can change quickly.
-The Kentucky Derby usually brings the biggest field and the most chaos.
-The Preakness Stakes often reshapes the picture entirely.
-The Belmont Stakes can either become a national event built around a possible sweep or a very different handicapping puzzle with fresh horses and new pace dynamics.
+The Derby usually brings the biggest field and the most chaos.
+The Preakness often reshapes the picture entirely.
+The Belmont can either become a national event built around a possible sweep or a very different handicapping puzzle with fresh horses and new pace dynamics.

 Read on for our full Triple Crown betting guide, where we discuss each race’s unique handicapping dynamics, how the story changes after each leg, and where you can bet online legally.